-For the fifteenth consecutive year (1996-2010), the Government Finance Officer's Association of the U.S. and Canada (GFOA) has awarded The Certificate of Achievement for Excellence in Financial Reporting to the Town of Hingham for its Comprehensive Annual Financial Report (CAFR.)
+For the nineteenth consecutive year (1996-2014), the Government Finance Officer's Association of the U.S. and Canada (GFOA) has awarded The Certificate of Achievement for Excellence in Financial Reporting to the Town of Hingham for its Comprehensive Annual Financial Report (CAFR.)

 The certificate has been presented to Ted C. Alexiades, Town Administrator/Finance Director and Susan M. Nickerson, Town Accountant.
 In its announcement, the GFOA states that "the Certificate of Achievement is the highest form of recognition in the area of governmental accounting and financial reporting, and its attainment represents a significant accomplishment by a government and its management".

 Out of the 351 municipalities in the Commonwealth of Massachusetts, only 27 municipalities (approximately 1 in 13 of eligible communities) received this distinguished award for fiscal 2013.

 To the Citizens of the Town of Hingham, Massachusetts:

 The Comprehensive Annual Financial Report (CAFR) for the year ended June 30, 2014 for the Town of Hingham, Massachusetts is hereby submitted for your consideration.